The Biogen Foundation

 MIT and Biogen Launch New Virtual Learning Lab for High School Students Historically Underrepresented in STEM

 About the Partner

-Biogen, one of the oldest biotechnology companies, founded in 1978, specializes in complex neurological and neurodegenerative conditions.
-Biogen contributes to its focus communities through three primary vehicles: the Biogen Foundation; Community Labs in the company’s host cities of Cambridge, Massachusetts and Durham, North Carolina; and an employee volunteer program which engages thousands of employees annually in community service and mentorship.
+The Biogen Foundation, one of the oldest biotechnology companies, founded in 1978, specializes in complex neurological and neurodegenerative conditions.
+The Biogen Foundation contributes to its focus communities through three primary vehicles: The Biogen Foundation; Community Labs in the company’s host cities of Cambridge, Massachusetts and Durham, North Carolina; and an employee volunteer program which engages thousands of employees annually in community service and mentorship.

 The Biogen Foundation supports access to science education and to essential human services for children and their families in the communities in which The Biogen Foundation facilities are located.
 The Foundation is committed to sparking a passion for science and discovery, supporting effective science education initiatives, and strengthening efforts to make science education and science careers accessible to diverse populations.

 We're celebrating four years of the Biogen Foundation STAR Initiative in our Year 4 Annual Report!
 Read more about how our collective action with Biogen and STAR partners is helping to strengthen STEM education equity and access for young people underrepresented in STEM throughout Cambridge and Somerville.Read the report